More children in NSW now have a chance for a stable home for life where they can thrive, under Government reform introduced in October 2017.

 Long-term care.
 A child or young person remains part of your family with ongoing support from Challenge Community Services.

 Intensive Therapeutic Care (ITC) step-down care.
 You care for a child or young person when they are transitioning from an ITC service into a foster placement.
 ITC is a government-funded program that helps children and young people recover from trauma.

 If you feel you’re not able to provide permanent care, there are other ways you can make a difference to a child or young person’s life.

 Respite care.
 You provide regular time-limited care to a child or young person, such as on weekends or during school holidays.

 Crisis care.
 A child or young person is placed with you within hours of being referred to Challenge Community Services.

-Short-term or restoration.
-A child or young person is placed with a foster carer for a short period (several months to two years).
-The child or young person may then move to a permanent foster care arrangement, be adopted or be restored to their original family.
+Short-term care and restoration.
+A child or young person is placed with you for a short period.
+This can be anywhere from several months to two years.
+The child or young person may be restored to their family, transitioned into guardianship care, adopted, or transitioned to a long-term foster care arrangement

 Not sure what type of care to offer?